vlcn-io/cr-sqlite/notes.md

   - ensure schemas are at same or compatible versions...
 - pk validation
 - replace binding where not needed? %Q?
-- delete support
-  sentinel col vers?
-  -1 col?
-  ...
 - go through an ensure proper documentation on each function
 - check proper utf8 handling via unsigned char everywhere
 - finish multithreading test case
 - validate tbl infos prior to replication as well as when converting to `as_crr`
-- support for table with only pks
 - throw if pk is not defined -- don't use rowid.
 See:
   - https://www.sqlabs.com/blog/2010/12/sqlite-and-unique-rowid-something-you-really-need-to-know/
 - invariant on incompatible index types